 It cannot be ignored that in an estimated 95% of cases the perpetrator is male and the ‘head of the household’.
 This traditional idea of the man providing for and looking after his family may be one factor when he no longer feels he is meeting this role adequately, often if finances or employment breaks down.

-Another key factor in these types of killings appears to be a rage from the male when he feels he has been wronged by his partner, whether this be due to the partnership breaking up, an affair in the marriage and difficulties surrounding access to his children.
-There can be a revenge aspect where he leaves the mother alive to suffer after he takes the lives of her children; however this is by far not the main reason, as perceived by some, for this type of murder.
+Another key factor in these types of killings appears to be a rage from the male when he feels he has been wronged by his partner, whether this is due to the partnership breaking down, an affair in the marriage and/or difficulties surrounding access to the children.
+There can be a revenge aspect where he leaves the mother alive to suffer after he takes the lives of her children, however, this is by far not the main reason, as perceived by some, for this type of murder.

 “The male view of the family is very black and white, and doesn’t reflect the increasingly dynamic role that women can play in the economy and in the institution of the family itself.” – Criminologist, Professor David Wilson

 He has categorized such family killers into two groups; the “livid coercive” killer who is motivated by anger and rage.
-They show control issues and may have abusive tendencies achieving their self-worth through exerting authority within the home.
+They show control issues and may have abusive tendencies achieving their self-worth by exerting authority within the home.
 Should this marriage begin to fail maybe because of such controlling issues and the wife and children try to leave, a lack of control and feelings of humiliation could prompt such acts of violence against his family.
-The “civil reputable” killer in contrast is motivated by altruism where his identity is wrapped up in his family.
-Committing murder against all family members is therefore a way of saving them from the hardship and shame of financial troubles and bankruptcy and they will almost always commit suicide afterwards.
+The “civil reputable” killer, in contrast, is motivated by altruism where his identity is wrapped up in his family.
+Committing murder against all family members is, therefore, a way of saving them from the hardship and shame of financial troubles and bankruptcy and they will almost always commit suicide afterward.

-If suicide after the act fails, in most cases which reach a court, the perpetrator will almost always plead some form of insanity as a defence, however not all believe this is an adequate explanation for such acts.
-As in all types of mass murder there are different motivations and different methods of murder.
+If suicide after the act fails, in most cases which reach a court, the perpetrator will almost always plead some form of insanity as a defense, however not all believe this is an adequate explanation for such acts.
+As in all types of mass murder, there are different motivations and different methods of murder.

 “These are executions.
 They are never spontaneous.
 They are well planned and selective.
 They are not carried out in the heat of the moment or in a fit of rage.
 They are very methodical and it is often planned out for a long time.” – Professor Jack Leven

-With his car found at Kennedy International Airport it soon became clear Mr List had fled but despite extensive searches he could not be found.
+With his car found at Kennedy International Airport, it soon became clear Mr. List had fled but despite extensive searches, he could not be found.
 In 1989 the TV program ‘America’s Most Wanted’ became involved in the case and presented a show featuring his story along with an image of how John List may have looked 18 years after he was last seen.
-John List was arrested 10 ten days later after being recognised by a neighbour as a man who lived next door with his wife going by the name of Robert Clark.
+John List was arrested 10 ten days later after being recognized by a neighbor as a man who lived next door with his wife going by the name of Robert Clark.

 Upon his arrest, he denied being John List until confronted with fingerprint matches.
 Convicted of murder, he was sentenced to five life sentences.
 In a television interview in 2002, John List claimed he did not take his own life as he wanted to be reunited with his family in heaven.
 He died in prison aged 82 in 2008.